 Provisional Accommodation

 Clackamas Community College will provide a student one term of provisional accommodations while additional documentation is being requested.
-This is determined through the assessment of reasonable evidence from two of three sources from the student but reports provided are not enough to determine long term accommodations.
+This is determined through the assessment of reasonable evidence from three sources from the student but reports provided are not enough to determine long term accommodations.

 Provisional accommodations are valid during the term in which the student applies for services or the subsequent academic term following accommodation approval.
 The provisional accommodation(s) will allow the student time to provide the DRC with further documentation thus preventing a barrier to learning, ensuring equal educational